holochain/dpki/README.md

 **Distributed Public Key Infrastructure which runs on HoloChain**
 * The frame for the application is created.
 * Created the User.
-* Assigned the Key Registration for the User (For not the revocation methord is set to 1 (i.e Revocation Key Methord)).
+* Assigned the Key Registration for the User (For not the revocation method is set to 1 (i.e Revocation Key Method)).
+* Signed the Key Registration.
+* Default revocation method (Revocation Key)

 ## In Progress:
 Focuses on the first part i.e. the **Key Management**
-* Signing of the Key Registration.
+* Test's for the revocation key.
+* Uses updatedAgent() and test.

 ## Note TODO:
-* The revocation methord is hard coded to "1".
+* The revocation method is hard coded to "1".
 This can be changed when the work on the UI is started.
-(The option to select which revocation methord the user want has to be one of first thing that the user does before he can use the application)
+(The option to select which revocation method the user want has to be one of first thing that the user does before he can use the application)

 # About dpki:
 To understand this application better.
 We are doing this in two parts.